vvozibic/vladblow-react-boilerplate/README.md

-# Boilerplate for quick start your applications with React, Redux, Webpack and Express.
+# Boilerplate for quick start your applications with React, Styled-components, Redux, Webpack and Express.